Be Green & Recycle Your Christmas Tree

-Now as I am sure that you're all aware, real Christmas trees are in fact recyclable (artificial Christmas trees are not).
-If you're wondering what the best thing to do with your tree then it is probably best that you contact your local council as they can arrange for special collection of your real trees.
+Now as I am sure that you're all aware, real Christmas trees are, in fact, recyclable (artificial Christmas trees are not).
+If you're wondering how best to dispose of your tree, then we recommend you contact your local council as they can arrange for special collection of your real trees.
 These collections usually take place during the first few weeks of January.
 However it can vary depending on where you live.
-So as mentioned it is probably best that you get a hold of your local council via their website to find out when collections are in your area.
+To check when your collections are, get a hold of your local council via their website.

-You may have seen in the news recently that old trees are actually been put to good use in their natural environment in a new tree scheme.
-The new scheme takes old trees which have been stripped down of all their fancy tinsel, lights and baubles and are then drilled into the sides of riverbanks and coastlines in an attempt to prevent erosion during the coming wet months.
+You may have seen in the news recently that old trees are actually being put to good use in their natural environment in a new tree scheme.
+The new scheme takes old trees which have been stripped of their fancy tinsel, lights and baubles and are then drilled into the sides of riverbanks and coastlines to help prevent erosion during the coming wet months.
 The old trees also make for effective barriers to help prevent flooding from burst riverbanks.

-If you are looking to get in touch with your local council to see when they are offering Christmas tree collection in your area then please visit the Direct Gov website to find your local authority.
+If you're looking to get in touch with your local council to see when they are offering Christmas tree collections in your area then please visit the Direct Gov website to find your local authority.
 Please make sure that your tree is fully stripped of all lights, tinsel and baubles before collection otherwise the tree will not be collected.